Techryptic/Techryptic.github.io/_posts/2023-09-01-Annoying-Apple-Fans.md

 # Flipper Zero Bluetooth Prank Revealed

-<video src='/img/in-post/post-js-version/annoying-apple-fans/applevideo.mp4' width=800 autoplay muted></video>
+<video src='/img/in-post/post-js-version/annoying-apple-fans/applevideo.mp4' width=800 autoplay muted loop></video>

 Enter the Flipper Zero, a multi-tool device for hackers and tinkerers.
 One of its capabilities is to interact with BLE protocols, and more specifically, to mimic or spoof these advertising packets.